tingkn/fypadmin/README.md

 Despite initially having only gained basic knowledge of GitHub and Laravel during my internship, I took the initiative to self-learn and explore further in order to successfully complete this project.
 Although I may not be proficient in these tools yet, I am dedicated to continuously improving my skills and expanding my knowledge.

-Feel free to explore the repository, review the code, and any additional resources or documentation available.
+Feel free to explore the repository and review the code.
 If you have any questions or suggestions, please don't hesitate to reach out to me.